automerge/automerge-swift-archived/Source/Automerge.docc/ConflictingChanges.md

-# Conflicts in the Automerge Change History
+# Conflicts in the Change History

 Expose and highlight conflicting changes within a document.